An Introduction to Probabilistic Programming: Compilation to a Graphical Model

 Could eager evaluation of branches yield a more straightforward definition of the probability distribution associated with a program?
 Let us look at Program~\ref{pr:opm-if-sample} once more.
 If we use eager evaluation, then this program is equivalent to Program~\ref{pr:opm-eager} which defines a distribution

-We can now simply define $p(\mu_0) = p_\textsf{norm}(\mu_0 ; -1, 1)$ and $p(\mu_1) = p_\textsf{norm}(\mu_1 ; 1, 1)$ and assume the same likelihood as in the equation in~\eqref{eq:opm-likelihood}.
+We can now define $p(\mu_0) = p_\textsf{norm}(\mu_0 ; {-}1, 1)$ and $p(\mu_1) = p_\textsf{norm}(\mu_1 ; 1, 1)$ and assume the same likelihood as in the equation in~\eqref{eq:opm-likelihood}.
 This defines a joint density that corresponds to what we would normally assume for a mixture model.
 In this evaluation model, sample expressions in both branches are always incorporated into the joint.

 Unfortunately, eager evaluation would lead to counter-intuitive results when observe expressions occur in branches.
-To see this, Let us consider the following form for our program \begin{foppl}[mathescape,caption={One-point mixture with observes inside if.},label={pr:opm-if-observe}] (let [z (sample (bernoulli 0.5)) mu0 (sample (normal -1.0 1.0)) mu1 (sample (normal 1.0 1.0)) y 0.5] (if (= z 0) (observe (normal mu0 1) y) (observe (normal mu1 1) y)) z) \end{foppl} Clearly it is not the case that eager evaluation of both branches is equivalent to lazy evaluation of one of the branches.
+To see this, Let us consider the following form for our program \begin{foppl}[mathescape,caption={One-point mixture with observes inside the if expression.},label={pr:opm-if-observe}] (let [z (sample (bernoulli 0.5)) mu0 (sample (normal -1.0 1.0)) mu1 (sample (normal 1.0 1.0)) y 0.5] (if (= z 0) (observe (normal mu0 1) y) (observe (normal mu1 1) y)) z) \end{foppl} Clearly it is not the case that eager evaluation of both branches is equivalent to lazy evaluation of one of the branches.
 When performing eager evaluation, we would be observing two variables $y_0$ and $y_1$, both with value 0.5.
 When performing lazy evaluation, only one of the two branches would be included in the probability density.
 The lazy interpretation is a lot more natural here.
 In fact, it seems difficult to imagine a use case where you would want to interpret observe expressions in branches in a eager manner.

-So where does all this thinking about evaluation strategies for if expressions leave us?
-Lazy evaluation of if expressions makes it difficult to characterize the support of the probability distribution defined by a program when branches contain sample expressions.
+So where does all this thinking about evaluation strategies for if-expressions leave us?
+Lazy evaluation of if-expressions makes it difficult to characterize the support of the probability distribution defined by a program when branches contain sample expressions.
 However, at the same time, lazy evaluation is essential in order for branches containing observe expressions to make sense.
 So have we perhaps made a fundamentally flawed design choice by allowing sample and observe to be used inside if branches?